marionlamoureux/cml-2023/README.md

 The next step is to deploy the Flask [Application](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-applications.html).
 [Flask](https://flask.palletsprojects.com/) is a lightweight Python framework for creating websites and apps.
-In this project, we use it to create a web based application that interacts with the underlying model created in the previous step.
+In this project, we use it to create a web-based application that interacts with the underlying model created in the previous step.

 _**Note: This next step is important**_